 Dental Implant Placement and Healing

 Once we place the dental implant, we have an important decision to make: can your dental implant support a dental crown or dentures right now?
-We can make predictions, but this is a decision we can only make after your implant has been placed.
-If your dental implant is stable enough, we can put a fully functional crown on it the same day it is placed.
-The crown is still temporary and it will have to be replaced.
-There are a few cautions about your healing implant, too, but for the most part this crown will look and function like a natural tooth.
+We can make predictions, but this is a decision we can only make after we place your implant.
+If your dental implant is stable enough, we can put a fully functional crown on it the same day we place it.
+The crown is still temporary and will need a replacement.
+There are a few cautions about your healing implant, too, but for the most part, this crown will look and function like a natural tooth.

-If your dental implant isn’t stable enough for a crown, we might place what is called a “healing abutment.”
+If your dental implant isn’t stable enough for a crown, we might place a “healing abutment.”
 The healing abutment holds a place for your dental crown, and it helps to maintain your gum tissue around the dental implant so it’s still there and in good condition when you do get your dental crown.

-Sometimes, we might be concerned about the state of your dental implant and want to protect it.
-In this case, your dental implant might be concealed underneath your gum tissue.
+Sometimes, we might feel concerned about the state of your dental implant and want to protect it.
+In this case, your dental implant might conceal it underneath your gum tissue.
 This allows your bone to grow and incorporate the dental implant without interference.

 After Healing Is Complete

 It typically takes about three to six (3-6) months for your body to integrate the dental implant into the jawbone.
 Once this is complete, we can place your permanent dental crown, if you received a healing abutment or temporary crown.

-If your implant was concealed under the gum tissue, you will now receive a healing abutment to help contour gum tissue.
+If we concealed your implant under the gum tissue, you will now receive a healing abutment to help contour gum tissue.
 After four to six (4-6) weeks, you can get your permanent crown.

-Once the permanent crown is placed, the only thing left is dental implant maintenance.
+Once we place the permanent crown, the only thing left is dental implant maintenance.

 If you have questions about the dental implant process, please contact Rice Dentistry in Irvine today for an appointment with an Orange County implant dentist who can explain it in detail and give you a better idea about how the process will go for you.